Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 • The system isn’t draining efficiently, even after cleaning

 Trying to repair old, brittle gutters is like taping a cracked pipe.
 It might hold, but not for long.
-If you keep shelling out for patchwork, the total gutter repair cost may end up exceeding what a new system would have cost in the first place.
+If you continue to shell out for patchwork, the total gutter repair cost may ultimately exceed what a new system would have cost in the first place.

-Additionally, newer systems often include better design elements like slope optimization, seamless joints, or integrated guards.
+Additionally, newer systems often incorporate improved design elements, such as slope optimization, seamless joints, or integrated guards.
 These features can reduce maintenance and extend lifespan.

 Understanding the Costs and Trade-Offs

-In 2025, a full gutter replacement in Portland, OR, usually falls between $2,834 and $5,170, or about $14 to $26 per linear foot for a typical 2,500-square-foot home.
+In 2025, a full gutter replacement in Portland, OR, typically costs between $2,834 and $5,170, or approximately $14 to $26 per linear foot for a standard 2,500-square-foot home.
 It’s a bigger upfront cost than a repair, sure, but in many cases, it’s the smarter investment.
 New gutters mean better drainage, fewer service calls, and stronger protection for your roof, siding, and foundation over the long haul.

 Repairs win in the short term.
-But if you’re dealing with chronic leaks or sagging, replacement gives you peace of mind, fewer service calls, and better drainage during Oregon’s wettest months.
+However, if you’re dealing with chronic leaks or sagging, replacement provides peace of mind, fewer service calls, and improved drainage during Oregon’s wettest months.

 Materials and Options That Last in Oregon

 If you do opt for a replacement, it’s worth understanding what’s out there.
-The right gutter system depends on your home’s layout, your climate, and how much maintenance you’re willing to handle.
+The right gutter system depends on your home’s layout, climate, and the level of maintenance you’re willing to handle.

 Most Common Materials: